changetocoding/Web-Development-Course/Week 16 -  Talking to Servers/README.md

 ```

 When using a payload we need to grab all the fields by id that we want to send over then add the fields indiviually to the payload before posting it.

+# Checking what data we sent over

+We can check the data that was sent over by going right clicking Inspect Element, going to the network tab, look for the request to the controller route - usually the controller, click on it, go to Headers and at the both it will tell you what data was sent.

 # Homework